emerald colored lake with pine trees on the shore

 woodhouse with chair and snow outsideShutterstock Image

-Just two driveways past Camp Richardson is the Tallac Historic Site.
-Definitely worth a walk-through.
-Park and take the trails through the old summer estates of the past.
-The Baldwin Museum, if open, is an old log cabin that you can tour.
-Some of the other old log cabin mansions on the water are just super cool to walk around, all in the gorgeous forest along the lake.
+The Baldwin Museum, if open, is a log cabin that allows you inside.
+Some of the other historic log cabin mansions on the water are just super cool to see — all in an enchanting forest along the lake.

 10. Taylor Creek Nature Trails & Visitor Center